Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Week 1 check reveals 7 signals:

-2 people: Communication drop + quality variance + deadline slips + energy decline
+2 people: Communication drop + quality variance + deadline slips + energy decline.

-Team-wide: Conflict avoidance + coordination breakdown + information silos
+Team-wide: Conflict avoidance + coordination breakdown + information silos.

 Actions within 24 hours:

-Cancel all non-essential meetings
+Cancel all non-essential meetings.

 Actions within 3 days:

-All-team meeting to address situation openly: “I’ve noticed significant changes in how we’re working together.
+“I’ve noticed significant changes in how we’re working together.
 We need to talk about what’s happening and how to fix it.”

 Actions within 2 weeks:

-Implement fixes based on the root cause
+Implement fixes based on the root cause.

-Follow up individually with everyone to ensure they feel heard and see progress
+Follow up individually with everyone to ensure they feel heard and see progress.

-Establish new norms for communication, conflict resolution, and coordination
+Establish new norms for communication, conflict resolution, and coordination.

-Outcome: Move from red zone (6+ signals) to yellow zone (3-5 signals) within 2-3 weeks, then green zone (0-2 signals) within 4-6 weeks if intervention is effective.
+Then move from yellow zone to green zone (0–2 signals) within 4–6 weeks if intervention is effective.

-How to Apply: The 15-Minute Weekly Check
+How to Run the 15-Minute Weekly Team Health Check

 Make this part of your weekly founder routine.
 Every Friday or Monday, spend 15 minutes checking team health before problems become crises.